 The first foray was this braised rabbit.
 It started with yesterday’s dreary rain.
 Whenever I decide to cook I look out the window first; weather determines the dish, climate determines the cuisine.
 German food is appallingly inappropriate in August in California, but it’d do nicely in winter in Canada.
 The first of March is neither winter nor spring in Sacramento: One day it can be hot, the next, close to freezing.
 For us, March is a month of duality.

 This is reflected in the kitchen.
 Garlic is getting old, tired.
 Storage onions mope beneath thick brown skins.
 Dried mushrooms wait patiently.
 Beef seems a bit much, and lamb is another few weeks away.
-Chicken might be nice, but I happen to have a brace of lovely cottontail rabbits in the freezer.
+Chicken might be nice, but so is rabbit.

 Rabbits.
 Easter.
 Spring.
 They work well together.
-Rabbit would be my star.
-As it was raining steadily all day, I knew I wanted a braise, something comforting to eat with crusty bread.
+As it was raining steadily, I knew I wanted a braise, something comforting to eat with crusty bread.
 I am also on a mushroom kick lately.
 So with that in mind I looked through both books, which reassured me that my instincts were sound: I wanted to use mushrooms, onions, fennel and white wine, and all were listed under “Rabbit.”
 Nothing ground-breaking here.